Reactions to the 2019–2020 Hong Kong protests: Camp supporting protests

-Citizens' responses
+Citizen responses

-Data was collected to measure public opinion on different aspects of the protests.
-An author for a report which was conducted for the Chinese University of Hong Kong that surveyed public attitudes toward the protests from August to October said that public opinion was "still firmly on the side of the democracy movement's key demands."
-A poll conducted by the University of Hong Kong in the wake of the 16 June march found that the number of respondents who respectively identified as Hong Konger and Chinese were both at record lows since the handover of the city in 1997 while 90% of 3200 alumni from the same university passed an October 2019 motion which called for Lam's resignation.
+Data was collected to measure public opinion on the protests.
+The Chinese University of Hong Kong reported on public attitudes toward the protests from August to October.
+One author said that public opinion was "firmly on the side of the democracy movement's key demands."
+A poll conducted by the University of Hong Kong following the 16 June march found that the number of respondents who respectively identified as Hong Konger and Chinese were both at record lows since the 1997 handover while 90% of 3200 alumni supported an October 2019 motion that called for Lam's resignation.

-In late October 2019, CNN and the South China Morning Post reported that there are wavering sideline supporters and moderates who say they have been driven away by the violence because they argue that the protesters spread chaos, trash the economy, and hurting their own cause as well as those caught in the crossfire.
-Such critics, self-dubbed the "silent majority" and numbering in the hundreds of thousands, say that the protesters' violence and violence cannot be pardoned.
-On 19 November 2019, Foreign Policy suggested that the "silent majority" notion may be influenced by a disinformation campaign from Chinese state media and that the support for the protests would be measured in upcoming local elections on 24 November 2019.
+In late October 2019, CNN and the South China Morning Post reported on sideline supporters and moderates who say they have been driven away by the violence because the protesters spread chaos, trash the economy, and hurt their own cause.
+Such critics, self-dubbed the "silent majority" and numbering in the hundreds of thousands, did not support the protesters' violence.
+On 19 November 2019, Foreign Policy suggested that the "silent majority" notion may be influenced by a disinformation campaign from Chinese state media and that support for the protests would be measured in local elections on 24 November 2019.